safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise5.md

 After configuring FME Server to process building footprints updates with both the Directory Watch and Email Publications, your supervisor is wondering if they can receive an email whenever the corporate database is updated.

-Using an external email server, you think that it is possible configure another Notification in FME Server to satisfy this requirement.
+Using an external email server, you think that it is possible to configure another Notification in FME Server to satisfy this requirement.

 ---